anujtheboss/djangocontinues/README.md

-## to begin the project: cmd command :
+## to begin the project: cmd command:
       django-admin startproject project_name

 ## to create a new app: